-In this situation, the market surveillance activity is performed as an outside service.
+In this governance modelsituation, the market surveillance team operatesactivity is performed as any other department within an outside service.

-PPATs shall ensure that the delegated entity complies with the organisational and procedural arrangements described in this Guidance.
+PPATs shall ensure that the organisation, reporting to a Director who may be member of delegated entity complies with the Management Teamorganisational and procedural arrangements described in this Guidance.
 In addition, it should ensure that no conflicts of interest or confidentiality issues arise.